 Here are 10 budget rules of thumb I developed as a manager, director and vice president.
 Plus, you’ll find insights on what marketers are doing with increases in content marketing budgets.

-1. Assume a zero-based budget
+Ten rules of thumb: 1.
+Assume a zero-based budget

-But if your company gets a new CFO, hits a market downturn or gets acquired, next year’s Marketing budget is likely to start at zero anyhow.
+If your company gets a new CFO, hits a market downturn or gets acquired, next year’s Marketing budget is likely to start at zero anyhow.
 It’s much better to do a zero-based budget exercise before anyone tells you to.